lucienlmy/PremiumDeluxeMotorsport_Revamped/README.md

 - Updated the project to ScriptHookVDotNet V3
 - Changed UI sprite texture
 - Updated vehicle list for latest GTA V Updates
-- Overall stability has been improved greatly
+- Overall stability has been improved

 ## Credits
 ### **This project is based on the original Premium Deluxe Motorsport mod created by ImNotMentaL.**